lpereira/lwan/README.md

 Usage
 -----

 Although lwan is [Free Software](http://www.gnu.org/philosophy/free-sw.html), released under GNU GPL version 2, keep in mind that it is extensively research-quality software.
-It **has not been tested beyond synthetic and symplistic benchmarks**, so it may not work as expected when faced with real life workloads.
+It **has not been tested beyond synthetic and simplistic benchmarks**, so it may not work as expected when faced with real life workloads.
 If you're looking for a web server, try [Apache](http://apache.org), [Cherokee](http://www.cherokee-project.com) or [Nginx](http://nginx.org).

 If even with that warning you'd like to try lwan: there is no configuration file.
 All settings are made in the `main()` function located in the `main.c` file; you'll need to recompile and restart lwan so that these settings take effect.
 Things should be pretty self-explanatory.
 Also, `main.c` serves as an example of how you could embed lwan in your program; the embedding API isn't ready yet, so there is no way to integrate main loops.